xqc20174350/Eunomia/README.md

-# Incendio Simulator
+# Eunomia

 ## Overview

 Main components

-* FaaS system simulator with a single invoker.
+* FaaS system with a single invoker.
 * Part of the intermediate data generated during the paper's experiments.
 * Code for data processing and visualization.

-## Simulator Usage Process

 <br>